Spider Control the Hearts Pest Management Way

 Spider Treatment that Guards Your Family

-When it comes to your family, images of spiders near them can be menacing.
+When it comes to your family, spiders can be frightening.
 Your Hearts pest control technician will develop a spider control program to eliminate spiders and restore your peace of mind.
-Hearts is the first EcoWise Certified company in southern California.
-For those who are concerned about chemicals in and around their house, Hearts has organic solutions for spiders.

 Hearts understands that eliminating the food supply that spiders depend on (mostly insects) is an important step to maintaining control.
 We have the knowledge and expertise to effectively reduce or eliminate that food supply.